seregazhuk/seregazhuk.github.io_old/_drafts/2017-02-25-replace-conditionals.md

 }
 {% endhighlight %}

 Here we have `getData` method, that returns statistics in a specified format.
 Our report can be returned as a *cvs* string, as an *array* or even as *HTML* string.
-Then lately the business can ask us for reports in *pdf* and *json* formats.
+Then lately the business can tell us that they need reports in *pdf* to send them by email.
 What shall we do then?
 Of cource we can add two more `case` blocks to `switch` statement.
 Our `getData` will grow and grow, even if we refactor it and put formatting logic in different methods, this doesn't change the whole picture:

 {% highlight php %}
 <?php